Anthonymcqueen21/Python-Interview-Questions/README.md

 # Python-Interview-Questions
-Algorithmic interview questions i seen in coding interviews, This from notes i taken and i want to share with explanations.
+Algorithmic interview questions i seen in coding interviews, This from notes i taken from previous interviews i had in the past and want to share to the community.